Ap0c/node-framework/README.md

 # node-framework

 A simple server and web framework built in node.js.
+For more information read the [Overview](http://ap0c.github.io/node-framework/), or the documentation found in the `docs` directory.

+## To Run

 To run it use:

 ```
 node run.js
 ```

 and navigate to `http://localhost:8080/` in your browser.

 ## Docs

-The docs may be viewed as markdown files in the `docs` folder.
-Alternatively, the framework has been configured to host the docs in its default configuration.
-Simply navigate to `http://localhost:8080/docs/` to view them.
+The docs may be viewed as markdown and html files in the `docs` folder.